polyfy/polylith/readme.md

 <img src="images/base.png" width="30%" alt="Base">

 The lack of an `interface` makes bases less composable compared to components.
-But that is not a problem, because they solve a different problem and that is to be a bridge between the real world and our components.
+This is not a problem, because they solve a different problem and that is to be a bridge between the real world and the components.
 This is done by taking the incomming call and delegate it to different components.

-Let's create the `cli` base to see how it works:
+Let's create the `cli` base to see how it works, by executing the [create b](#create-b) command:
 ```sh
 poly create b name:cli
 ```